 |Threatened abortion** ||Os closed, +IUP, no tissue passed |

 |Inevitable abortion ||Os open, +IUP, no tissue passed |

 |Incomplete abortion ||Os open or closed, some tissue may have passed |

 |Anembryonic pregnancy ||Os open or closed, gestational sac, +/‒ yolk sac, no embryo |

 |Embryonic demise ||Os open or closed, embryo with no cardiac activity, < 10 weeks gestation |

 |Fetal demise ||Os open or closed, fetus with no cardiac activity, 11+ weeks gestation |

 |Complete abortion ||Os closed, no IUP on ultrasound, tissue passed |

 It is not surprising, then, that vaginal bleeding is a common complaint for reproductive-aged women seen in the Emergency Department (ED).
 One study reports a chief complaint of vaginal bleeding in pregnancy in 1.6% of ED visits.8 In the ED/hospital setting, the overall rate of EPL is 30% for women presenting with bleeding, cramping, or both in early pregnancy.9 While pregnancy viability and diagnosis of pregnancy failure are important, a missed diagnosis of other rare pregnancy complications, such as ectopic pregnancy or hydatidiform molar pregnancy, can have life-threatening consequences.
-The clinical picture may be complicated further by pregnancy intention ...
+The clinical picture may be complicated ...